DaliaAbdelghani/reading-notes/class-01.md

 ## 1) How people access the web :

 You would like to view CANVAS, so you type *https://www.canvas.net* in the address bar of your web browser, and in moments CANVAS is available to you.
-But what happens behind the scenes? :thinking:
+But what happens behind the scenes?

 In fact a group of software, devices and systems are working together in collaboration to load the web site you request.